 especially the gift of prophecy.

 Love is the rule.
 If love is the rule it means other people are the focus.
 If other people are the focus, then the gifts must be exercised in ways that benefit other people.
 Both gifts of tongues and prophecy are utterances that come directly from the Holy Spirit through the mouths of people.
 The difference?
-Tongues can only be understood by God and edify the one speaking in them (see v.2).
-Prophecy can be understood by people and it edifies them (see v.3).
+Tongues can only be understood by God and edify the one speaking in them (see v.
+2).
+Prophecy can be understood by people and it edifies them (see v.
+3).
 Paul says nothing negative about tongues; only that they are for private worship.
-(It’s noted at the end of today’s text in verse five, but Paul would permit speaking in tongues in public worship if there is an interpretation.
+(It’s noted at the end of today’s text in verse 5, but Paul would permit speaking in tongues in public worship if there is an interpretation.
 That’s for another day.)

-So what is the gift of prophecy we should “especially” desire?
-Verse three indicates prophecy means words given directly by the Spirit that “strengthen, encourage and comfort” other people.
+So what is the gift of prophecy we should especially desire?
+Verse 3 indicates prophecy means words given directly by the Spirit that “strengthen, encourage and comfort” other people.
 They are not words I have come up with but direct words from the Holy Spirit given in the moment.
-Think of it as the difference between a “download” and a “live stream.”
-The typical sermon might be thought of more along the lines of a “download.”
-Someone has done research, developed creative thought and prepared it for presentation to the church.
-Prophecy works like a “live stream;” coming spontaneously from the Holy Spirit through a person to another person or persons.
+Think of it as the difference between a download and a live stream.
+The typical sermon might be thought of more along the lines of a download.
+Someone has done research, developed creative thought, and prepared it for presentation to the church.
+Prophecy works like a live stream, coming spontaneously from the Holy Spirit through a person to another person or persons.
 Prophecy is not prepared or under the control of the one speaking.